GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 * Password for MySQL root in the `root-password` secret.
 * Login and password information to access `wordpress` database are stored in `wp-user` and `wp-password` secrets (respectively).

-Credentials for WordPress site are stoed in `[APP-INSTANCE-NAME]-wordpress-secret` Secret resource.
+Credentials for WordPress site are stored in `[APP-INSTANCE-NAME]-wordpress-secret` Secret resource.

 * Login and password information to access the administrator panel are stored in `wp-user` and `wp-password` secrets (respectively).